-In addition, Fiscal Service uses the version control software to manage the upgrades and enhancements.
-Changes are only migrated into the Production environment once all responsible parties approve the change in the version control software.
-Access to migrate changes via the version control software is limited based on job responsibility.
+In addition, Fiscal Service uses the change management software to manage the upgrades and enhancements.
+Changes are only migrated into the Production environment once all responsible parties approve the change in the change management software.
+Access to migrate changes via the change management software is limited based on job responsibility.

-- 1. Inspected procedures for the implementation of changes of vendor supplied applications and determined that they were documented and included requirements for authorization, testing, and documentation. - 2.
-Inspected vendor maintenance support contracts for the InvestOne accounting system software and determined that the contracts existed and were current.
+1. Inspected procedures for the implementation of changes of vendor supplied applications and determined that they were documented and included requirements for authorization, testing, and documentation.

-- 3. For a selection of new InvestOne releases, inspected supporting documentation and determined that the changes are tested, approved, documented, and implemented. - 4.
-KPMG determined there were no fix tapes implemented during the period; and therefore, could not test the effectiveness of the control. - 5.
-Inquired of management and were informed that access to migrate changes to the production environment is limited to non-development personnel in ISS and that permissions are granted to specific groups, and users in those groups must have a combination of multiple permissions to migrate changes; inspected the list of access rights and determined the groups that had been granted permissions to migrate changes; compared the users in those groups to their job titles in the Fiscal Service Staff List and determined that access permissions to migrate changes to the production environment were restricted and are commensurate with job responsibilities.
+- 2. Inspected vendor maintenance support contracts for the InvestOne accounting system software and determined that the contracts existed and were current. - 3.
+For a selection of new InvestOne releases, inspected supporting documentation and determined that the changes were tested, authorized, documented, and implemented. - 4.
+Inspected the listing of InvestOne releases and compared it to the listing of vendor software changes and determined that no off-cycle changes were implemented during the period; therefore, we were not able to test the operating effectiveness of this control. - 5.
+Inspected the list of access rights and groups granted permissions to migrate changes and compared the users in those groups to their job titles in the Fiscal Service Staff List and determined that access permissions to migrate changes to the production environment were restricted and commensurate with job responsibilities.